← Back to Community

 The morning briefing: 50 athletes, four heats

 Murph day at Persistence runs as four staggered heats over about three hours.
 We start the elite group at 7:00 AM, the second heat at 7:30, the third at 8:00, and the finishers at 8:30.
-The structure spreads load on the rig, gives every athlete real coaching eyes, and lets the early finishers cheer the later ones.
+There is a reason for the structure.
+It spreads load on the rig so nobody is fighting for a bar, it gives every athlete real coaching eyes instead of one coach trying to watch 50 people at once, and it lets the early finishers stick around to cheer the later ones.
+That last part is the whole point.

-At 6:50 AM, 50 athletes were standing in the warm-up area.
-The energy was different from a normal class.
+At 6:50 AM, 50 athletes were standing in the warm-up area off the front roll-up door.
+The energy was nothing like a normal 6:30 PM class.
 There was nervous laughter.
-People were checking vests.
-Coach Jacque was walking the group through partitioning strategy: most athletes were planning 20 rounds of 5 pull-ups, 10 push-ups, 15 squats (Cindy partition).
+People kept re-cinching vests and re-taping hands.
+Jacque, our Head Coach (CFL3, Precision Nutrition Level 2), was walking the group through partitioning strategy.
+Most athletes were planning 20 rounds of 5 pull-ups, 10 push-ups, 15 squats, the classic Cindy partition.
+She has run this briefing enough years that she can read who is going to blow up in the first mile just from how they are standing.

 The briefing was short.
 Run the first mile easy.
 Honor the workout.
 Cheer the finishers.
 Drink water between runs.
-Tag a coach if anything feels wrong.
+Tag a coach the second anything feels wrong, not after.

 We started Heat 1 on the dot.